BBBase-EHeresy/PPPub/docs/forces_of_good/the_iron_hills.md

 - **The Chariot and Magic (ACTIVE)**

 Models with Magical Powers can use them on the Chariot, selecting either the Chariot itself or one of the crew members as the target.
 Magical Powers that affect multiple targets will automatically affect both the Chariot and its crew, if in range of the model.
-Only by affecting the Driver will a Magical Power such as Transfix or Compel impede the Chariot’s movement (thereby causing it to remain stationary or take a move as described by the Magical Power).
-Finally, Magical Powers such as Sorcerous Blast, Nature’s Wrath and Call Winds will not move the Chariot or knock it Prone, although they will still inflict any damage as detailed in the Magical Power’s description.
+Only by affecting the Driver will a Magical Power such as Transfix or Compel impede the Chariot's movement (thereby causing it to remain stationary or take a move as described by the Magical Power).
+Finally, Magical Powers such as Sorcerous Blast, Nature's Wrath and Call Winds will not move the Chariot or knock it Prone, although they will still inflict any damage as detailed in the Magical Power's description.

 - **Iron Hills Captain (ACTIVE)**

 If this upgrade is taken for the Chariot, then an Iron Hills Captain will replace the driver.
 The Iron Hills Captain will have all of the usual wargear and special rules that an Iron Hills Captain would normally possess whilst riding the Chariot (see page 29).
 The Chariot counts as a Hero for the Iron Hills army list and may be the army leader.
 If the Iron Hills Captain is taken, replace the Warrior keyword with Hero whilst the Captain remains alive.

-#### CHAMPIONS OF EREBOR AS CREW: DESIGNER’S NOTE
+#### CHAMPIONS OF EREBOR AS CREW: DESIGNER'S NOTE

 * **Champions of Erebor (ACTIVE)**